Python-PyQt/PyQt6-Docs/descriptions/QtCore/QObject-eventFilter-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qobject.py
     :lines: 100-134

-Notice in the example above that unhandled events are passed to the base class's  function, since the base class might have reimplemented  for its own internal purposes.
+Notice in the example above that unhandled events are passed to the base class's eventFilter() function, since the base class might have reimplemented eventFilter() for its own internal purposes.

 Some events, such as :sip:ref:`~PyQt6.QtCore.QEvent.Type.ShortcutOverride` must be explicitly accepted (by calling :sip:ref:`~PyQt6.QtCore.QEvent.accept` on them) in order to prevent propagation.